Robot Alchemic Drive: Characters

 The CEO of the corrupt Otawara Enterprises, he endangers Nanao's employment on a few occasions during the game.

 Development

 Robot Alchemic Drive was developed by Sandlot, a company created by former employees of Human Entertainment.
 The game's engine was originally intended to be for a game based on the tokusatsu series Tekkōki Mikazuki and even received a playable demo, though the full game was later cancelled, likely due to the commercial failure of the show itself.

 The characters of the game were designed by Toshihiro Kawamoto, the character designer of the Cowboy Bebop anime series.
 Development of Robot Alchemic Drive took approximately 16 to 18 months to complete.
 Much of the game's use of incredibly large robots was inspired by anime.
 The game was aimed at both casual and hardcore gamers, as well as fans of action games and robot games.
 The hardest part of development was to handle the sense of scale involved with the robots.

+The game's English localization was done by Nob Ogasawara, who also coined the game's English title.
+The game's English release was produced on a small budget, with Enix America hiring a local voiceover studio named World Line Technologies that usually produced corporate videos.